-Van Life Chronicles: An in-depth recount of painting, flooring and all the fixin’s
+Van Life Chronicles: An in-depth recount of painting, flooring, and all the fixins for getting ready for van life

 As with any renovation – be it on wheels or fixed into the ground – good bones are crucial.
 We already loved the layout and how much storage we had, we just didn’t love the dark wood…and the brown and orange striped cushions…and the floral linoleum floor…and the 30 year old green carpet trim…and the fact that we discovered that it used to be brown.
 Luckily these were all aesthetic things that we were excited to clean up and modernize to prep for van life.